-In fact, it is now a legal requirement that you have an electrical safety certificate completed by a licensed electrician to confirm that all electrical work carried out at your property has been tested and complies with government guidelines.
-It is also a legal requirement to have two functional RCD’s fitted and to have hard-wired smoke alarms no more than ten years old in all properties that are currently rented or for sale.
+In fact, it is now a legal requirement that you have an electrical safety certificate completed by a licensed electrician to confirm that all electrical work carried out at your property has been tested and complies with government standards and building code.
+It is also a legal requirement to have a minimum of two functional RCD’s fitted and to have hard-wired smoke alarms no more than ten years old in all properties that are currently rented or are for sale.

 The Building Regulations 2012 (the Regulations) in Western Australia require the owner of a dwelling to have compliant smoke alarms installed: